undreamai/LLMUnity/README.md

 ## Examples
 The [Samples~](Samples~) folder contains several examples of interaction :robot::
-- [SimpleInteraction](Samples~/SimpleInteraction): Demonstrates simple interaction between a player and a AI
+- [SimpleInteraction](Samples~/SimpleInteraction): Simple interaction between a player and a AI
-- [ServerClient](Samples~/ServerClient): Demonstrates simple interaction between a player and multiple AIs using a `LLM` and a `LLMClient`
+- [ServerClient](Samples~/ServerClient): Simple interaction between a player and multiple characters using a `LLM` and a `LLMClient`
+- [HamletSearch](Samples~/HamletSearch): Interaction with predefined answers using the search functionality
+- [LLMUnityBot](Samples~/LLMUnityBot): Interaction by searching and providing relevant context to the AI using the search functionality
-- [ChatBot](Samples~/ChatBot): Demonstrates interaction between a player and a AI with a UI similar to a messaging app (see image below)
+- [ChatBot](Samples~/ChatBot): Interaction between a player and a AI with a UI similar to a messaging app (see image below)

 <img width="400" src=".github/demo.gif">